Willyb15/Data-Science-Python/week2/day4-data_structures_cont/data_structures_assignment.md

     4. Now, change the loop so that it not only prints the `key` at every iteration, but both the `key` and `value` (i.e. print the state as well as the city in the loop).
     5. Build another dictionary that stores the state and capital of the state you grew up in, as well as the state and capital of the state your neighbor grew up in.
 Call this `neighbor_dct`, and put it on the second line of the `warmup2.py` script (before the `for` loop).
     6. Now, add a line before the for loop that adds the key-value pairs in `neighbor_dct` to `my_dct`. `my_dct` should now have the contents from it's previous state and also `neighbor_dct`.
-    7. Modify `warmup2.py` to take in a user inputted city.
-Then, take that user inputted city, and if it is in `my_dct`, print out it's capital.
+    7. Modify `warmup2.py` to take in a user inputted state.
+Then, take that user inputted state, and if it is in `my_dct`, print out it's capital.
 If it's not, then print out 'Capital not found!'.
     8. Now, modify `warmup2.py` to ask the user for a state name.
 If it is not already in `my_dct`, have your script prompt the user for a capital to associate with that state name.

 3. Set warm up: